elegant-scipy/elegant-scipy/markdown/preface.markdown

 Using such a license means receiving many code contributions from a wide array of people, including many in industry and start-ups.

 Copy-left licenses also allow others use, edit and redistribute your code.
-These licenses, however, also prescribe that derived code must also be distributed under a copy-left license.
+These licenses, however, also prescribe that derived code must be distributed under a copy-left license.
 In this way, copy-left licenses restrict what users can do with the code.

 The most popular copy-left license is the GNU Public License, or GPL.